ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ## What is the `_all_docs` endpoint?
 {: #what-is-the_all_docs_endpoint}

-The `GET /<db>/_all_docs` is used to fetch data from an {{site.data.keyword.cloudantfull}} database's _primary index_, that is, the index that keeps each document's `_id` in order.
+The `GET /$DATABASE/_all_docs` is used to fetch data from an {{site.data.keyword.cloudant_short_notm}} database's _primary index_, that is, the index that keeps each document's `_id` in order.
 The `_all_docs` endpoint takes a number of optional parameters that configure the range of data that is requested and whether to return each document's body or not.
 With no parameters provided, `_all_docs` streams all of a database's documents, returning only the document `_id` and its current `_rev` token.

 ```javascript
 curl "$URL/mydb/_all_docs"